delphix-integrations/terraform-provider-delphix/docs/resources/vdb.md

 * `target_group_id` - (Optional) The ID of the group into which the VDB will be provisioned.
 If unset, a group is selected randomly on the Engine.

-* `vdb_name` - (Optional) The unique name of the provisioned VDB within a group.
+* `name` - (Optional) The unique name of the provisioned VDB within a group.
 If unset, a name is randomly generated.

 * `database_name` - (Optional) The name of the database on the target environment.
-Defaults to vdb_name.
+Defaults to name.

 * `cdb_id` - (Optional) The ID of the container database (CDB) to provision an Oracle Multitenant database into.
 When this is not set, a new vCDB will be provisioned.